 Pelican Overdraft Privilege Administrator Courtney Guy gives answers to some of the most-asked questions on the topic to let you know everything about overdraft services and overdrawing your checking account.

 What’s the difference between Overdraft Protection and Overdraft Privilege?

 Overdraft Privilege is a non-contractual service, provided by Pelican State Credit Union, which allows an account to go negative in order to pay an item.
 This allows you to overdraw your account up to a disclosed limit for a fee in order to pay a transaction.
-A fee of $30 is imposed for overdrafts created by checks, ACH, point-of-sale or by other electronic means.
+A fee is imposed for overdrafts created by checks, ACH, point-of-sale, or by other electronic means.

 Overdraft Protection is a contractual agreement, offered by Pelican State Credit Union, which transfers funds from another source in order to pay an item to prevent or protect an account from becoming overdrawn.